South Texas Flying Club By-Laws

 - It is strongly suggested that at least two quarts of appropriate oil are carried in the luggage compartment of Club aircraft before departing the Club's home airport.
 This should eliminate the need for purchasing oil even during extended cross-country flights and ensure the correct oil is added if needed.

 - All maintenance squawks should be reported in the log kept in the aircraft, followed by notification of the Maintenance Officer or General Manager.
 If the aircraft is unfit for flight contact the Maintenance Officer, General Manager, or Vice President immediately, and alert any members who has the aircraft reserved within the next 24 hours.
 This information is also required to be posted in the Squawk Forum within the Private "Member Login" area of the Club's website SouthTexasFlyingClub.org immediately to alert other pilots within the Club.
-DO NOT post squawks within the Club's Facebook Group page.
+DO NOT post squawks within the Club's Facebook Group page, or within any other social media presence.

 - Check and follow the procedures for shutdown and securing the Club's aircraft at the completion of all flights.